RicardoKers/SaveMqttData/README.md

-# SaveMqttData — Version 0.9.6
+# SaveMqttData — Version 0.9.7

-This document describes how to configure, run, and use **SaveMqttData**, a Python program that collects MQTT data, stores it in per-topic JSON files, and provides both a **WebSocket** and a **REST** server for data queries.
-It includes data retention, downsampling (periodic saving), in-memory caching, Argon2-based passkey protection, and more.
+This manual describes how to configure, run, and use **SaveMqttData**, a Python program that collects MQTT data, stores it in per-topic JSON files, and provides both a **WebSocket** and a **REST** server for data queries.
+It includes data retention, downsampling (periodic saving), in-memory caching, GZip compression for responses, Argon2-based passkey protection, and more.

 ---